 ART 121 Basic Drawing

 Introduction to basic drawing experiences and concepts.
 Graphic representation of objects is stressed through a variety of techniques and media.
 This course fulfills the Personal Place requirement in the General Education Curriculum.

 ART 132 Two-Dimensional Design

 A study of principles of pictorial art structure through a series of experimental exercises in two dimensions.
 This course fulfills the Personal Place requirement in the General Education Curriculum.

 ART 140 Exploring Digital Photography

 ART 161 Creating with Line, Shape, and Mass for 3D

 ART 221 Intermediate Drawing

 ART 241 Painting I

 ART 261 Sculpture I

-ART 311 History of Ancient and Medieval Art

-The study of painting, sculpture, and architecture from pre-history to the Renaissance.
-Prerequisite: ENG 112 or WRI 118 .
-This course fulfills the Cultural and Global Place requirement in the General Education Curriculum.

-ART 312 History of Art from the Renaissance to 1850 (3) The study of painting, sculpture, and architecture from the Renaissance to 1850.
-Prerequisite: ENG 112 or WRI 118 .
+ART 311 History of Ancient and Medieval Art (3) The study of painting, sculpture, and architecture from pre-history to the Renaissance.
+Prerequisite: ENG 112 or WRI 118.
 (3) This course fulfills the Cultural and Global Place requirement in the General Education Curriculum.
+(3)

+ART 312 History of Art from the Renaissance to 1850

 ART 313 History of Art from 1850 to the Present

-ART 315 Non-European World Art I
+ART 315 Non-European WorldArt I